ulmus/StarLords/index.markdown

 ## Premises

 Star Lords is an action-packed Science Fantasy RPG based on the D&D 4E rules set.
-To ease the implementation of a 4E rule set for SF, certain caveats will apply.
+To ease the implementation of a 4E rules for SF, certain caveats will apply.

 * Unless otherwise noted, the rules as written in 4E PHB and DMG apply
 * The largest exception to above is the character creation and progress, which is based on the 4E principles, but implemented differently in Star Lords